Dance in Haiti: Vodou folklore dances

-Vodou Dances are ritualistic folklore dances that provide energy, timing, coordinated movements, rhythmic footwork, vibrant costumes, and incorporation of live drumming and singing in the Haitian cultural tradition from the origin of African Dance.
 Dances are lead in the polyrhythm of the Haitian Vodou Drums.
-Haitian ritual music are the drums, the rattles, the bells, and etc. The dances are named after the instruments used and the tribes of origin.
+Haitian ritual music are the drums, the rattles, the bells, etc. The dances are named after the instruments used and the tribes of origin.

-Rada
+Rada rite

 Rada rites dances are slow, undulating, snake-like body movements.
 The tone is calm, fluid, and orderly.
 Rada represents a large family of rhythms, dances and songs from the Dahomey region (Arada(Allada), Fon, Mahi, Ewe, and Yoruba) nations that manifest in Haiti's north provinces.
 The beat utilizes a Rada drum.